JOIN NOW

 Children who are gifted are considered to display characteristics at home and school that are significantly different to the characteristics of other students of their age.

-Every gifted student is entitled to access rigorous and relevant learning opportunities aligned with their individual educational and wellbeing needs.
+Every student has a right to access relevant learning opportunities aligned with their individual educational and wellbeing needs.

 Understand more